guill-mr/Speech_Classification_in_Spanish_Parliament_with_Transformers/README.md

 in Spanish politics using Natural Language Processing techniques.
 The scope of this study could extend to identifying political ideologies in various speeches, thereby enhancing support for var- ious economic analyses

+## Results

+Our results indicate that the Transformer-based neural network outperforms the other baseline models, achieving an area under the curve (AUC) of 0.92 on the VOX-PODEMOS test dataset.
+This slight improvement by our simple transformer architecture suggests that employing a more complex model, such as a large language model (LLM), could further enhance our results.

+### Report Poster is available on the repository under "DL_Final_Poster_Breier_Mirabent"
+### Transformer model is available under "Transformer_Model" notebook